raoul2000/simpleWorkflow/doc/DOCUMENTATION.md

 }
 ```

-The API documentation is available [here](./api/index.html).
+The [API documentation](http://s172418307.onlinehome.fr/project/sandbox/www/resources/simpleWorkflow/api/index.html) is available online and also included in the extension package.
 In particular you may be intrested in the `SWActiveRecordBehavior` class which implements all the simpleWorkflow logic.

 # References